 At Dodge City Community College, we recognize that higher education doesn’t always mean sitting in a classroom.
-That’s why we offer online learning opportunities so that you can to do part of your learning from the comfort of your home.
+DC3’s online courses are offered through Canvas.

 What is SARA and How Does that Impact Me?

 SARA stands for State Authorization Reciprocity Agreements.
 It’s basically an agreement among states, districts and territories that allows courses to flow back and forth across borders as long as they meet the standards.
 If Dodge City Community College doesn’t have a physical location in a state, then it must abide by that state’s guidelines to offer the course in that state.
 It is intended to make it easier for you to take online course offerings by another college/university in another state.

 Dodge City Community College is new to SARA and has been approved at this time through the Kansas Board of Regents (KBOR).

 Kansas was approved by the Midwestern Higher Education Compact (MHEC) on November 16, 2014, to join the Midwestern State Authorization Reciprocity Agreement (M-SARA). https://nc-sara.org/ or see http://www.kansasregents.org/academic_affairs/sara for more information.